 Pursuing Compensation in Lafayette

 Louisiana Civil Code § 3492 limits when a plaintiff can file a case.
 This law is known as the prescriptive period and states that all claims for personal injury must be initiated in court no more than one year from the date of the injury.
 As such, potential plaintiffs may wish to get started on their case immediately by contacting a skilled boat accident attorney in Lafayette.

-A Lafayette Boat Accident Attorney Could Help
+A Lafayette Boat Crash Attorney Can Help

-In either case, a Lafayette boat accident lawyer could help you build a comprehensive claim to demand compensation.
-There may be a limited time to file a claim, so let an attorney work for you today.
+In either case, a boat accident lawyer in Lafayette, LA, at Laborde Earles, could help you build a comprehensive claim to demand compensation.
+There may be a limited time to file a claim, so let an attorney give you a free consultation today.